saltudelft/ml4se/README.md

 Intelligence
 - **ACL**, the Association for Computational Linguistics
 - **OOPSLA**, the ACM Conference on Systems, Programming, Languages, and Applications
+- **EMNLP**, the Conference on Empirical Methods in Natural Language Processing

 ## Journals
 - **TSE**, the IEEE Transactions on Software Engineering